divadbaroon/Junov.1/README.md

 - **Profiles**: Determine how the entity interacts with users.
 See the [profiles](#profiles) section for more information.
 - **Custom Voices**: Elevenlabs supports the creation and usage of custom voices.
 With a five-minute audio file of a person speaking, a life-like voice can be created for Juno to use.
 See [Elevenlabs](https://elevenlabs.io/voice-lab) for more information.
 - **Fine-Tune GPT**: Tailor GPT-3.5-Turbo's responses to your specific use-case by fine-tuning the model with training data.
 See /training/gpt_training_data for example training data.

+**Tip**: You can effortlessly design profiles, craft custom voices, and fine-tune GPT directly through Juno's GUI.
+See the [Graphical User Interface](#graphical-user-interface) section for more information.

 </details>